2020mt93164/DevOps-Assignment1/README.md

 - click on `New pull request`
 - Select base (destination) and compare (source) branch and click on `Create pull request`
 - An email will be sent to reviwers automatically and once they review and approve, your pull request will be merged.

+### How to run the code -
+- Open the terminal/command prompt
+- `cd` to the repo directory
+- Execute following command: `javac HelloWorld.java`.
+It will create a `.class` file which is a bytecode of your program.
+- Run the program using following command: `java HelloWorld`.
+It will print the output on your terminal/command prompt.